Clan Rising

 John McLaughlin, OBE

-The Doncaster pianist's son who taught himself jazz guitar listening to Django Reinhardt and Miles Davis, played on *In a Silent Way* (1969) and *Bitches Brew* (1970) with Davis at the foundation of jazz-rock fusion, founded the Mahavishnu Orchestra in 1971 as the fusion ensemble of the 1970s, and built the Shakti acoustic-Indian-jazz partnership with Zakir Hussain across the next five decades.
+The Doncaster violinist's son who taught himself jazz guitar, played on Miles Davis's In a Silent Way and Bitches Brew at the foundation of jazz-rock fusion, founded the Mahavishnu Orchestra, and built the Shakti Indian-jazz partnership with Zakir Hussain across five decades.

 Achievements